-A research project of the UC Irvine School of Law and the UCLA Burkle Center for International Relations to improve UN Security Council support of the International Criminal Court
+A research project of the UC Irvine School of Law and the UCLA Burkle Center for International Relations

 The United Nations Security Council has an ambiguous relationship with the International Criminal Court (ICC).
 The Security Council has injected the ICC into major international crises – Sudan and Libya – twice in six years.
 But its support in those cases and others has in fact been tepid, at best.
 What the ICC most needs from the Security Council it has been unable to get: enforcement of arrest warrants; sanctions on governments that flout ICC warrants; and consistent political, diplomatic, financial, and logistical support for investigations and prosecutions.

 What factors influence Security Council decisions with respect to the International Criminal Court?
 To what extent are such outcomes driven by dynamics among the Member States on the Council itself (or influential Members outside the Council)?
 To what extent are they driven by the interests, goals, and policies of individual states?
 What are the principal influences and policymaking processes for key governments?